theo2300/Youtube-View-Bot-With-Proxy/README.md

 # Youtube Fast View Bot
  A very fast youtube viewer bot

-To run this bot open cmd then enter pip install pysocks and hit enter button then again
+To run this bot, open the command prompt and enter the following commands:

-pip install mechanize hit enter button

-Then again Enter Pip install Proxy and hit button
+"pip install pysocks" (hit enter)

+"pip install mechanize" (hit enter)

+"pip install Proxy" (hit enter)

-After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and
+After downloading the chromedriver from https://chromedriver.chromium.org/downloads, extract the files to a folder that matches your Chrome version on your PC.

-and enter view.py in cmd or in double click on view.py file..
+Finally, navigate to the directory where you saved the files and run "view.py" in the command prompt or by double-clicking on the "view.py" file.

 👉Note:-